RussianCow/theminimalmixologist.com/website/content/about.md

 ### No Hidden Fees, No Surprises

-As customers, we hate businesses that charge bullshit fees and are generally opaque with their pricing.
+As customers, we hate businesses that nickel-and-dime you with bullshit fees and are generally opaque with their pricing.
 That's why our [pricing structure](/pricing) is as transparent as possible, and we will never surprise you with additional costs that you weren't expecting.

 ---